Sigismund of Burgundy: Veneration

-In 1366, Charles IV, Holy Roman Emperor, transferred Sigismund's relics to Prague, hence he has become a patron saint of the Kingdom of Bohemia, now Czech Republic.
+In 1366, Charles IV, Holy Roman Emperor, transferred Sigismund's relics from Agaunum to Prague and placed them in the cathedral church, hence he has become a patron saint of the Kingdom of Bohemia, now Czech Republic.
+Charles IV built an altar in honor of Sigismund and also commissioned a reliquary for his head, which contradicts the claim that the head had been transferred to Rouffach by Dagobert II.
+It is possible that only a part of it was brought there.

 The emperor gave the saint's name to one of his sons, the later King Sigismund of Hungary (who also became decades later King of Bohemia and Holy Roman Emperor).
 In 1424, Sigismund of Hungary constructed a church in the honor of Saint Sigismund in the City of Buda.
-The same year, King Sigismund took the relics of Saint Sigismund from Prague and sent them to the Hungarian city of Varad to protect them from the Hussites.
+The same year, King Sigismund took the relics of Saint Sigismund from Prague and sent them to the Hungarian city of Varad to protect them from the Hussites.The relics and cult of Saint Sigismund also appeared in the cathedral church in Płock before the 13th century.
+It is unclear how they came to be there.
+They may have been brought by Bishop Werner, who in 1166, on the order of Duke Bolesław IV the Curly, traveled to Emperor Frederick Barbarossa in an attempt to persuade him and prevent a planned military campaign against Poland.
+The mission was successful, and the bishop received a gift of Saint Henry’s relics.
+On his return, near the border of Meissen and Poland, he built a church dedicated to Saint Henry, where he consecrated an altar to both Saint Henry and Saint Sigismund.
+So it is possible that he also carried relics of Sigismund with him.